 If you don’t have a library card, but want to use the computers, please ask for a guest pass at one of our reference desks.
-You will also be able to access in-library services like study rooms (we ask for photo identification) and Ancestry.com.
+You will also be able to access in-library services like study rooms (we ask for a photo ID from everyone, not a library card) and Ancestry.com.

 If you live in an unserved area and do not pay property taxes to another library, you may be eligible to purchase a nonresident card.
-These cards are $218.00 annually, equivalent to the average amount a library district resident pays towards the library in taxes each year.
+The fee for these cards are equivalent to the average amount a library district resident pays towards the library in taxes each year.
 Ask for more information at the front desk in the lobby.